Welcome to the autogenerated documentation & test tool for Avaza's API.

 Blogpost on using Avaza's webhooks: https://www.avaza.com/avaza-api-webhook-notifications/

-We currently issue Access Tokens that last 1 day, and Refresh tokens that last 180 days
+The OAuth flow currently issues Access Tokens that last 1 day, and Refresh tokens that last 180 days

 For API Support, and to request access please contact Avaza Support Team via our support chat.